-Current Federal Resources, Tools, Guidance, and Technical Assistance
+Federal Knowledge Resources, Tools, Guidance, and Technical Assistance

-Through a call to agencies, a wide range of current federal resources on nature-based solutions, developed by federal agencies, entities, and their collaborators, were identified and categorized by the benefits addressed and by resource type (Table 1).
-Inclusion of these resources does not signify endorsement of the product, but agencies and partners are encouraged to consider them as potential tools.
-Each federal resource was identified as a form of knowledge, guidance, tools, and/or technical assistance.
+Agencies identified a wide range of federal resources on nature-based solutions.
+This guide contains 279 resources, including 77 that were released in 2023.
+These resources were categorized by type (i.e., knowledge resource, guidance, tool, and/or technical assistance) and by the benefits addressed (Table 1).
+Inclusion of the resource in the Table below is not an endorsement of the product.
+Agencies, partners, and communities are encouraged to consider these resources when planning nature-based solutions.

+Types of Nature-Based Solution Resources

-- Knowledge resources provide summaries of the current scientific understanding of naturebased solutions and their benefits. - Guidance resources provide specific information on how to design and execute naturebased solutions projects. - Tools are any interactive media used for the advancement of nature-based solutions projects. - Technical assistance resources help work through administrative and technical aspects of nature-based solution projects, including permitting and funding applications.
+Knowledge resources provide summaries of the current scientific understanding of nature-based solutions and their benefits.

+Guidance resources provide specific information on how to design and execute nature-based solutions projects, including formal guidance, best practices, guidelines, and other related documents.

+Tools are any interactive media used for the advancement of nature-based solutions projects.

+Technical assistance resources help work through administrative and technical aspects of nature-based solution projects, including permitting and funding applications.

+Summary:

-Based on the resource review (Figure 1), most existing resources provide general knowledge like case studies and process overviews.
-Fewer resources provide the tools, guidance, and technical assistance needed for implementation.
-Most of the available federal resources address risk reduction and resilience, with a primary focus on coastal flooding.
-Gaps remain for other increasingly frequent catastrophic events (e.g., inland flooding, fire, drought, extreme heat).
+Based on the resource review (Figure 1a), existing federal nature-based solution resources are dominated by general knowledge resources, such as case studies and process overviews.
+Agencies have developed fewer tools, guidance, and technical assistance.
+Overarchingly, these resources provide information and support for using nature-based solutions for a wide range of benefits.
+Many of the available federal resources address risk reduction and resilience, which is important for communities facing increasingly intense risks from the combined effects of climate change and nature loss.
+Based on agency responses, there appears to have been more attention on reducing risks from coastal flooding and creating infrastructure resilience than other aspects of risk reduction (Figure 1b).
+Opportunities remain for agencies to develop additional resources for applying nature-based solutions to a wide range of other benefits, including jobs, equity, and risks from increasingly frequent extreme events (e.g., fire, drought, extreme heat).

+(a) Resources Available in 2023

+(b) Resources Available in 2023 for Risk Reduction Specified by Risk

 Figure 1.
-Summary of federal resources available to support the use of nature-based solutions for several benefits.
+Summary of federal resources available to inform the use